 Teen Self-Esteem includes a bonus section of enrichment activities.

-The Teen Self-Esteem Workbook is designed to be used either independently or as part of an integrated curriculum.
-Self-Esteem worksheets, assessments and journaling exercise may be used effectively with either individuals or with a group.
-The following tools are included in each section:
+The Teen Self-Esteem Workbook can be used independently or as part of an integrated curriculum.
+Use self-esteem worksheets, assessments, and journaling exercises with individuals or a group.
+The following tools are in each section:

 Without naming anyone, describe a relationship you are in or a relationship with a person in your life, that is unhealthy.
 Describe what makes it unhealthy.

 After you graduate and lose touch with friends, for what do you want to be remembered?
 What are you doing to be remembered in this way?